Lupus – B-Cell Targets

 Using novel mouse models to study the signals and pathways of systemic autoimmune diseases

 The long-term effects of systemic lupus erythematosus (SLE) include kidney damage and accelerated atherosclerosis leading to cardiovascular disease.
 Although autoantibody-producing B cells are critical for lupus pathogenesis, the immune mechanisms whereby B cells are activated in autoimmunity are poorly understood, and exhibit significant heterogeneity between patients.
-Dr. Sh Jackson’s research aims to uncover B cell activation pathways contributing to lupus pathogenesis using two novel murine lupus models.
+Dr. Shaun Jackson’s research aims to uncover B cell activation pathways contributing to lupus pathogenesis using two novel murine lupus models.

 First, Dr. Jackson uses a lupus model developed at SCRI, termed the WAS chimera model, to uncover the B cell specific signals underlying the formation of spontaneous, autoimmune germinal centers (GCs) in SLE.
 Notably, spontaneous germinal centers are known to be an important site for autoreactive B cell activation in SLE, implying that these studies may identify potential therapeutic targets in SLE.